opnfv/vineperf/docs/testing/developer/devguide/design/vswitchperf_design.rst

 Example Connectivity to DUT
 ---------------------------

-Establish connectivity to the VSPERF DUT Linux host.
+Establish connectivity to the ViNePerf DUT Linux host.
 If this is in an OPNFV lab following the steps provided by `Pharos <https://www.opnfv.org/community/projects/pharos>`_ to `access the POD <https://wiki.opnfv.org/display/INF/INFRA+Lab+Support>`_

-The followign steps establish the VSPERF environment.
+The followign steps establish the ViNePerf environment.

 Example Command Lines
 ---------------------